observIQ/terraform-provider-bindplane/docs/resources/bindplane_connector.md

 ---
 subcategory: "Pipeline"
 description: |-
-  A Connector creates a BindPlane OP connector that can be attached to a Configuration's sources or destinations.
+  A Connector creates a Bindplane connector that can be attached to a Configuration's sources or destinations.
 ---

 > [!NOTE]
-> bindplane_connector resources are supported by BindPlane OP version 1.85.0 and later.
+> bindplane_connector resources are supported by Bindplane version 1.85.0 and later.

 # bindplane_connector

-The `bindplane_connector` resource creates a BindPlane connector from a BindPlane connector-type.
+The `bindplane_connector` resource creates a Bindplane connector from a Bindplane connector-type.
 The connector can be used by multiple [configurations](./bindplane_configuration.md).

 ## Options